 Work arrangements for EU and International Students

-If you are not an EU National, there are restrictions on both the number of hours you can work and on the type of work.
+If you require a Tier 4 (General) visa to study, there are restrictions on both the number of hours you can work and on the type of work.
 It is a criminal offence to break these rules.
 It is important to check the restrictions on work before you start working.